 Sexual behavior conducive to the spread of the disease is relatively common in Malawi.
-Condoms are used by less than half of all respondents in their last sexual act.
-It is also considered normal for unmarried people to change partners often, see Undie, Crichton, and Zulu (2007).
-Furthermore, divorce is relatively common.
-Reniers (2003) reports that 45% of marriages end in divorce within 20 years.
-Several other forms of risky behavior will be abstracted from in the paper.
-For example, the model advanced here does not allow concurrent multiple relationships, such as extramarital affairs or polygyny.
-The model abstracts from concurrent relationships to keep it tractable.
-Future work should include such relationships.
+Condoms were used by less than half of the population in their last sexual act.
+It is also considered normal for unmarried people to change partners often (Undie, Crichton, and Zulu (2007)).
+Divorce is relatively common, with Reniers (2003) reporting that 45% of marriages end in divorce within 20 years.
+Several other forms of risky behavior are abstracted from in the paper to keep the model tractable.
+For example, concurrent multiple relationships, such as extramarital affairs or polygyny, are not modeled.

-The high prevalence of risky behavior does not necessarily imply that people are uninformed or irrational: it is more likely due to the trade-off between increased safety versus less pleasure.
-For example sex with a condom is often compared to eating candy "while it's in the wrapper" or a banana with its peel (Undie, Crichton, and Zulu 2007).
-Condom use within marriage is essentially non-existent in Malawi [Chimbiri (2007)].
-One reason is that marital sex is often aimed at reproduction.
-Furthermore, using a condom in marriage may be interpreted as a signal of infidelity [Bracher, Santow, and Watkins (2004)].
+Just because people engage in risky sexual behavior does not necessarily imply that they are uninformed or irrational: The decision could be due to a trade-off between increased safety versus decreased pleasure.
+For example sex with a condom is often compared to eating candy "while it's in the wrapper" or a banana with its peel (Undie, Crichton, and Zulu (2007)).
+Condom use within marriage is also essentially non-existent in Malawi (Chimbiri (2007)).
+Furthermore, using a condom in marriage may be interpreted as a signal of infidelity (Bracher, Santow, and Watkins (2004)).
 Note that while using a condom lowers transmission risk substantially, it does not decrease the risk to zero.
 Bracher, Santow, and Watkins (2004) cite a study that finds that for new condoms, the average breakage rate is 4%; this rate jumps to 19% for condoms that are 7 years old.